armijnhemel/devicecode/doc/filter.md

 See `TOKEN_NAMES` in `deviceode/defaults.py` to see for which names parameter filtering is (somewhat) supported.

+It should be noted that currently there are no names for which two parameters are supported (as this requires some more thought).

 # Adding more filter options

 When adding a new filtering option the code needs to be changed in a few